SamHammami/COMP318_Proj3/README.md

   - ***Dynamic Programming:*** 𝑂(𝑚 x 𝑛)
     - Worst-case scenario picks the largest denomination 𝑚 or 𝑛 (As we saw in the examples in class)
-    - Dynamic Programming uses a two-dimensional array to store the sub-solutions, which can be space-intensive for larger amounts.
+    - Dynamic Programming uses vector of vectors (simulating a two-dimensional array) to store the sub-solutions, which can be space-intensive for larger amounts.
 The space complexity is proportional to the amount to be changed, 𝑚, as it needs to store the solutions for each value from 1 to 𝑚.

 ### 3) My conclusion: